Writing Day

 During the conference

-Check out the Writing Day Cheat Sheet for a quick reference that you can use during the conference to make the most out of Writing Day.
+Attendees, folks looking for projects to contribute to, check out the Writing Day Cheat Sheet!
+It’s a great resources you can use during the conference to make the most out of Writing Day.

 Submit Your Project